vre/flow-state/CLAUDE.md

 - Script references use relative paths: `./script.sh`
 - Move logic to scripts, not skill file - reduces context
 - Invoke subagents for complex multi-step tasks - further reduces context
+- Do not duplicate anything in SKILL.md that is in the scripts - scripts guide LLM with help text, SKILL.md only shows how to invoke

 **Self-documenting scripts:**
 - Include usage headers